 - A variety of content sources.
 Adaptive learning technology can include a variety of content that is sourced from publisher content, customer-generated content, teacher-curated and created content, and more.
 Taking time to find what is available and how it can be accessed should be done as part of the planning process.

 - Elevates the teaching experience.
-Teachers are able to accomplish more with less.
+Teachers are able to accomplish more with less using this instructional model.
 This can promote higher success for all students.
 More personalized learning means that the lessons are more inclusive of different learning needs.
 This means at-risk and advanced learners can both get what they need.

 - Improved learning outcomes.
 Every single student can have improved learning outcomes when adaptive learning technology is used with diligence and care.
 This process allows learners to continue their studies even when they do not have direct access to an instructor.